 Thus, if you also like to shop at Target and your pets enjoy shopping with you, this article will tell you what you need to look for in Target’s pet-policy in 2021.

 Most public establishments, hotels, restaurants and retailers in the US have relative lax rules of access for animals.
 For example, dogs, cats or other pets can enter the facilities with their handler and even receive pet supplies if needed.

-However, Target, Publix Super Markets and Walmart still have a “NO-PET” policy that only allows service animals.
+However, Target, Costco, IKEA, Publix Super Markets and Walmart still have a “NO-PET” policy that only allows service animals on the premises in 2021.
 To ensure the safety of customers, other pets will be refused entry.
 Sometimes a movie shows you that some pets, like Zira, go into a store and behave as well as a service dog.
 However, this is not the reality as Target is not a “pet-friendly” store and you need to respect their rules.

 What is a service animal?

 Service animal means a special working animal to serve people with disabilities including mental and physical.
 These people need their service animals to protect and assist them whenever necessary.
 This is the reason why the owner can not leave the animal and why all public spaces, including Target, allow the access of service animals.

 According to the Americans with Disabilities Act(ADA), a service animal can be any animal, the most common animal being a dog.
 Miniature horses, parrots and pigs also can be excellent service animals.

 Here is a list of service animal types: